ERP in Supply Chain Management: Its Role In the 5 Stages of SCM & Why Manufacturers Prioritise It

 Whatever your business size, to maximise supply chain efficiencies, companies seek digital solutions to replace legacy systems, spreadsheets, and paperwork.

-This is why 65% of businesses are prioritising improvements to supply chain disruptions, and why 46% have planned or started ERP Software implementation to optimise their supply chain management.
+This is why 65% of businesses are prioritising improvements to supply chain disruptions, and why 46% have planned or started to implement ERP in supply chain management.

 ERP’s Role In the 5 Stages of Supply Chain Management

-Integrating Enterprise Resource Planning (ERP) systems with your SCM operation provides manufacturers, distributors, and retailers with the tools to track raw materials, parts, and stock inventory through a detailed and integrated system.
+Integrating ERP in supply chain management operations provides manufacturers, distributors, and retailers with the tools to track raw materials, parts, and stock inventory through a detailed and integrated system.
 This addresses visibility concerns, mitigates supplier risks, and keeps a lid on rising costs.

 A connected system with live updates across the supply chain enables organisations to: